Hemanth-the-coder/rock_paper_scissor/README.md

 # rock_paper_scissor
-Enjoy childhood memories with computer , try rock-paper-scissor with Python :)
+Enjoy your childhood memories with computer , try rock-paper-scissor with Python :)

 Suggestions are appreciated